DSkrzypiec/blogImpl/content/post/FavTechTalks/index.md

 particularly important.

 I wanted to keep this list pretty short (around 10) therefore it's not complete.
 I've selected only fraction of those I really like.
-Nevertheless please let me know if you've watched tech talk which had great impact on you.
-I've probably seen it but if not (hopefully) I would enjoy something new.

 ## "Data-Oriented Design and C++" - Mike Acton [CppCon 2014]
 **Link:** https://www.youtube.com/watch?v=rX0ItVEVjHc

-I like this talk because I have very similar
+I put this talk first because it's special for me.
+This talk points many programming approaches and attitudes that are close to my heart.
+Obviously it's about data-oriented design but Mike points several general

 ## "From Vim muggle to wizard in ten easy steps" - Erik Falor [Openwest 2015]
 **Link:** https://www.youtube.com/watch?v=MquaityA1SM